-- Is the result is critically evaluated? - Is the best result compared against the baseline? - What does the result mean given the problem?
+- Is the result is critically evaluated? - Is the best result compared to the baseline?
+Compared to the state-of-the-art? - What does the result mean given the problem?
 Could you use the model in practice?

-Severe Errors to Avoid
+Pitfalls to Avoid

-1. Normalize numeric data before calculating any similarity metrics
+- 1. Normalize numeric data before calculating any similarity metrics

 - 2. If your data is unbalanced

 - balance your training data

 - do NOT balance your test data

 - report P/R/F1, not accuracy

 - 3. Implement the recommendations concerning model evaluation, hyperparameter selection and feature selection given on the summary slides